YannickPezeu/SpaceInvaders-handtracking/README.md

 I just added the handtracking part.

 Not that it is difficult to code a space-invader, I copied it because it is time-consuming.
+For an example of the result, please visit http://www.pezeuy.com/gallery